 - > The Ministry of Social Affairs, Veterans, and Youth Rehabilitation (MoSVY), the Disability Action Council (DAC), and the Ministry of Women's Affairs (MoWA) face capacity constraints in fulfilling their policy and monitoring functions, and to prepare, propose, and defend their budget needs; - > Both target ministries (MoWA and MoSVY) also face challenges in influencing other line ministries to include and report on the activities for which those line ministries have accepted responsibility under the NAPVAW2 and the NDSP; - At subnational level, government capacity to provide services is limited.
-Capacity challenges include coordination, budget processes, management, and technical supervision; - > NGOs currently provide the bulk of frontline services, particularly in subnational rural locations; - > Service delivery is a political issue in the run up to mid-2018 national elections; and - > Future service delivery responsibilities and associated capacity development needs are unclear due to a functional re-assignment of sub-national government responsibilities as part of the Ministry of Interior (MOI) chaired deconcentration and decentralisation (D&D) reform.
+Capacity challenges include coordination, budget processes, management, and technical supervision; - NGOs currently provide the bulk of frontline services, particularly in subnational rural locations; and - > Future service delivery responsibilities and associated capacity development needs are unclear due to a functional re-assignment of sub-national government responsibilities as part of the Ministry of Interior (MOI) chaired deconcentration and decentralisation (D&D) reform.